DivisionByZero80/mindustry-launchpads/README.md

 - open list of exporting sectors from planet view
 - redirect single launchpad from list
 - redirect all sectors at once

+## Known Issues

+- Redirecting Launchpads with no loaded Sector returns game to menu screen, redirect is saved though
+- a loaded sector can't be selected as destination as the game ignores the info updates in that case, looking for a workaround

 ## Credits